Whittaker vectors for $\mathcal{W}$-algebras from topological recursion: Introduction

 Our aim is to relate this picture to topological recursion and its reformulation by Kontsevich and Soibelman in terms of Airy structures.
 More precisely, the key observation in this article is that Whittaker vectors can be constructed as partition functions of higher Airy structures, and thus are computed by topological recursion.
 The topological recursion is a universal recursive structure initially identified by Eynard, Chekhov and Orantin in the study of large $N$ expansion of matrix models \cite{E1MM,CE06,EO2MM,EORev,BEO} building on earlier work of Ambj\o{}rn--Chekhov--Makeenko \cite{ACM}.
 In the past fifteen years, it has found many other applications in enumerative geometry and in the geometry of the moduli space of curves e.g. \cite{EOwp,EInter,Norbu,DBOSS,TheseLewanski,Milanov,DoNorburyBessel,Norclass,ACEH}, in integrable systems \cite{BEInt,dxdsys,Belliard1,BDBKS} and in particular Painlev\'e equations \cite{TRPainleve}, in quantization problems \cite{MulaseDumitrescu,MarchalOrantin,EynardGF}, in two-dimensional conformal field theory, and in knot theory \cite{DiFuji2,BEknots,BESeifert,BorotBrini}.
 It can be interpreted as a recursion on the topology of worldsheets \cite{EOGeo,GRpaper}.
 We refer to \cite{EORev,EynardICM} for reviews and \cite{Ebook,BorotLN} for introductory material.
 In the approach of Chekhov--Eynard--Orantin, the initial data for the recursion is packaged in a spectral curve.
 In particular, the Bouchard--Klemm--Mari{\~{n}}o--Pasquetti conjecture \cite{BKMP} later proved in \cite{EOBKMP,Liu1} states that taking as initial data the mirror curve of a toric Calabi--Yau $3$-fold $\mathfrak{X}$, topological recursion computes the all-genera open Gromov--Witten invariants of $\mathfrak{X}$ and can be considered as an appropriate definition of the $B$-model topological string theory.
 From the physical perspective, this proposal is consistent with geometric engineering of gauge theories from topological strings, the identification of the four-dimensional limit of the mirror curve with the Seiberg--Witten curve, and the known fact that the genus $0$ part (prepotential) of the Nekrasov partition function is governed by special geometry on the Seiberg--Witten curve in a way compatible with the properties of the genus $0$ sector of the topological recursion.

 In this article, combining representation theory of $\mathcal{W}$-algebras, its aforementioned connections with four-dimensional gauge theory established in \cite{SV,MaulikOk,Braverman:2014xca}, and the formalism of Airy structures, we prove that the topological recursion for the $\Lambda \rightarrow 0$ limit of a spectral curve (or a non-commutative version thereof) governs the all-genera expansion of certain Whittaker vectors and the corresponding instanton partition functions.
 Here $\Lambda$ is an energy scale and is treated as a formal parameter near $0$.
-The extension of this result to finite values of $\Lambda$ --- for which we expect the Seiberg--Witten curve itself to appear --- will be studied in future work.
-We see the present work as a first step towards using topological recursion techniques to put all the aforementioned topics under the same roof.
+The extension of this result to finite values of $\Lambda$ will be treated in a subsequent work\footnote{Even for finite $\Lambda$, we stress that the spectral curve to which one applies topological recursion to get the Whittaker vector is not the Seiberg--Witten curve, but rather the ``UV curve''.
+The Seiberg--Witten curve itself is a double cover of the UV curve and appears when one wants to access the Nekrasov partition function via the topological recursion.
+We will return to this in a future work.} We see the present work as a first step towards using topological recursion techniques to put all the aforementioned topics under the same roof.